cyberark/cyberark-conjur-cli/sdk_refactor_design_proposal.md

 2. Implicit instead of explicit, forcing the end-user to understand the inner workings of our Client and the context they are running in, instead of allowing them to explicitly accomplish their desired flow.
 See [Zen of Python](https://www.python.org/dev/peps/pep-0020/) for more details.
 3. Areas of volatility are not encapsulated, becomes problematic when the requirements change or additions need to be made.

 In this document, I will go into more detail for each of these points as well as supply a proposal for how to address them.

+It is important to note that this refactor will help us in our effort to decouple the CLI logic from the SDK.
+That way, when we are ready and decide to make that separation, we can do so more easily.